caali-hackerman/caali-hackerman.github.io/nextgen_proxy.md

 ## General
 - JS strict mode is now enforced globally.
 This means that you don't need to `"use strict"` your modules anymore, and it will give proxy a nice overall speed boost.
 - Added `mod.require` with identical behavior to Pinkie's version.
--- Use this to require other mods, except for command/tera-game-state (use `mod.command` and `mod.game`!)
+  - Use this to require other mods, except for command/tera-game-state (use `mod.command` and `mod.game`!)
 - `manifest.json` is now downloaded and stored in the mod's folder as well
 - Mods will be automatically migrated from `[proxy]/bin/node_modules/` to `[proxy]/mods/`.
 This will break any attempt at `require()`ing other mods.
-Use mod.game/mod.command/mod.require instead!
+Use `mod.game`/`mod.command`/`mod.require` instead!
-- It is highly recommended that you set and maintain "name", "author", "description", and optionally "version" (all strings, see example below) in `module.json` for each of your mods.
+- It is highly recommended that you set and maintain `"name"`, `"author"`, `"description"`, and optionally `"version"` (all strings, see example below) in `module.json` for each of your mods.
 This will facilitate making a module management GUI and advertise your module in an installation screen

 ## Added `mod.info` object with the following attributes:
 - `'type'`: `'regular'` (mod with its own folder) or `'standalone'` (single JS file)
 - `'compatibility'`: `'compatible'` (auto update compatible) or `'legacy'` (old stuff)
-- `'name'`: a unique identifier for the mod, e.g. `skill-prediction` (shortcut: `mod.name`) -- Can be specified in `module.json` through `"name": "skill-prediction"` in the global object -- If unspecified, the module's file name (standalone) or folder name (regular) is used instead -- **Note: If multiple mods with identical names are installed, only one will be loaded!**
+- `'name'`: a unique identifier for the mod, e.g. `skill-prediction` (shortcut: `mod.name`)
+  - Can be specified in `module.json` through `"name": "skill-prediction"` in the global object
+  - If unspecified, the module's file name (standalone) or folder name (regular) is used instead
+  - **Note: If multiple mods with identical names are installed, only one will be loaded!**
--- This prevents, for example, multiple installations of SP (skill-prediction and skill-prediction-master) -- Similar to Pinkie's `mod.namespace`
+  - This prevents, for example, multiple installations of SP (skill-prediction and skill-prediction-master)
+  - Similar to Pinkie's `mod.namespace`
 - `'author'`: arbitrary string indicating module author(s) (from `module.json`, see example below)
 - `'description'`: arbitrary string describing the module (from `module.json`, see example below)
 - `'version'`: arbitrary string describing the module's current version (from `module.json`, see example below)